 - further information on the services we offer.

-However, currently in order to receive a service from the Children with Disabilities Team and be eligible for a specialist short breaks assessment, your child must:
+To receive a service from the Children with Disabilities Team, your child must:

 - be under 18 years of age and live within the Devon boundary